StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-06-reverse-engineering-gba.markdown

 The __call stack__, often shortened to __stack__, is a special place in memory used to save register values when functions are called.
 It is also used to store local variables if there are too many for the registers to hold.
 As the name implies, it is a last-in first-out (LIFO) data structure.

-In most games, the stack is located in memory at addresses 0x3000000-0x3007FFF.
+In most GBA games, the stack is located in memory at addresses 0x3000000-0x3007FFF.
 The top of the stack starts at address 0x3007FFF at the beginning of program execution.
 As values are pushed onto the stack, the top of the stack moves down.
 The address at the top of the stack is tracked using `r13`, often called the __stack pointer__ (`sp`).

 One of the main purposes of the function prologue is to save register values to the stack.
 Register values are pushed onto the top of the stack (i.e., the address of `sp`) using the `push` instruction.
 The instruction also decrements `sp` to reflect the new top of the stack.